New Mindsets in the New Normal to create

 We have to understand our mental state.
 Among us, some may be struggling with fatigue, frustration, sadness, grief, ongoing headaches, eye strain, sleep disturbance, and anxiety of adjusting.
 The so-called FOMO and always online culture are the thresholds of those issues.
 A complete 21% of youth are heavy media users who spend more than 16 hours with digital media a day.
 We are bored to death staring at screens, checking messages compulsively, and undergoing glitchy video conferences.
 Then there, a heightened sense of euphoria involved in computer and internet activities is unquestionably bad for our well-being.

-To make this easier, we can create a list of off-screen activities that make us feel good in the new normal situation.
+To make this easier, we can create a list of off-screen activities that make us feel good in the New normal situation.
+It’is one of mindsets in the New Normal.
 For example: going for a walk, meditating or praying, playing an instrument, cooking, or reading a book.
 All in all, despite this extraordinary circumstance, doing an outdoor activity and making a close bonding with our friends are still relevant.